Ralim/IronOS/Documentation/Settings.md

 ### Setting: Factory reset?

 Resets all settings and calibrations to factory defaults.
-Does NOT erase custom user bootup logo's
+Does NOT erase custom user bootup logo's.

 On device help text: